 Why You Can't Buy Money Orders Online

-You might like paying with money orders or you might be required to, but they’re not always convenient.
-There are numerous places to buy money orders including grocery stores, post offices, and banks, but online money orders haven’t really taken off.
+Whether you prefer paying with money orders or a seller requires you to do so, money orders can be inconvenient.
+There are numerous places to buy money orders, including grocery stores, post offices, and banks, but online money orders have never gained traction.

 Alternative Ways to Pay